maiadegraaf/philo/README.md

 ```C
 int pthread_mutex_lock(pthread_mutex_t *mutex);
 ```
 *Locks the mutex.
-If the mutex is already locked, the calling thread will block until the mutex becomes avaiable.*
+If the mutex is already locked, the calling thread will block until the mutex becomes available.*

 - `pthread_mutex_t *mutex`: The target mutex.